liefery-it-legacy/blog/_posts/2019-07-03-form-objects-and-active-admin.md

 #### What are we going to talk about?

-We using using Rails 5.2 and Active Admin 2.0.
+We are using using Rails 5.2 and Active Admin 2.0.
 This blogpost will focus on how to implement form objects with Active Admin.
 There are a few different ways to use them, and they correspond to your controller actions: `new/create`, and `edit/update`.
 We're just going to take a look at the `new` and `create` actions for now.
 In the future we hope to publish some more blogposts about `edit/update`, as well as form objects with nested resources.
 We are also assuming you already know what a form object is.
 If you don't, [this is a good (albeit a slightly out of date) introduction](https://thoughtbot.com/blog/activemodel-form-objects).

 #### Why make the switch?